-However, some of the values estimated from the literature and used for this report were estimated using a 3-percent discount rate.
+However, some of the values estimated from the literature and used for this analysis were estimated using a 3-percent discount rate.
 Ecology, therefore, used a 3-percent discount rate throughout this report.
 This means future costs and benefits were valued less in present terms than they would have been using the typical discount rate.
-For this analysis, it means the net benefits (benefits minus costs) of the proposed rule presented here are lower than they would have been using the typical discount rate, because the present value costs are skewed up more than the present value benefits are skewed down.
+For this analysis, it means the net benefits (benefits minus costs) of the adopted rule presented here are lower than they would have been using the typical discount rate.